 — Daniel 9:25

 The starting point is clearly “the commandment to restore and to build Jerusalem.”
-History shows this was the decree of Artaxerxes I in 457 B.C. (recorded in Ezra 7:11-26), which not only allowed the Jews to return but gave them full civil and religious authority to restore the city and the temple services.
+History shows this was the decree of Artaxerxes Longimanus I in 457 B.C. (recorded in Ezra 7:11-26), which not only allowed the Jews to return but gave them full civil and religious authority to restore the city and the temple services.
 (The earlier decrees of Cyrus and Darius were only partial.)Using the Bible’s own day-year principle (Numbers 14:34; Ezekiel 4:6), each “week” of the prophecy equals 7 years.
 So:

 - 70 weeks = 490 years.